 You Were Falsely Accused of Child Abuse

-Help Handing a Child Abuse Charge in Los Angeles
+Help Handling a Child Abuse Charge in Los Angeles

-Taking on charges under California Penal Code Section 273(d): Child Abuse / Inflicting Physical Punishment on a Child on your own can lead to high fines and years of time spent in jail.
-You can reach the Simmrin Law Group by calling (310) 997- 4688 or by completing our online contact form.
+Taking on charges under California Penal Code Section 273(d): Child Abuse / Inflicting Physical Punishment on a Child on your own can lead to high fines and years of time spent in prison.
+You can reach the Simmrin Law Group by giving us a call or by completing our online contact form.

-Make sure you have professional help on your side by taking advantage of a FREE case evaluation with one of our defense lawyers.
+Make sure you have professional help on your side by taking advantage of a free, no-obligation case evaluation with one of our defense lawyers.